-- Apply a dime-size amount of conditioner to the bottom 2/3rds of hair only.
+- Apply a dime-size amount of conditioner to the lower half of hair only.
 Avoid letting the conditioner touch your scalp.

 - It's a myth that you must use a wide-toothed comb to defeat tangles and hair breakage.
 While a wide-toothed comb is helpful (especially for fine curly and coily hair), you can also brush through hair with a boar bristle brush.
 Just remember that a brush will work as long as you use it on hair before the conditioner is rinsed out.

 - Rinse out the conditioner.

 For Oily Hair, You Can "Rinse and Repeat"

-While people often skip this step in an effort to save time and shampoo, it turns out you should rinse and repeat, especially if you have fine hair.
+While people often skip this step to save time and shampoo, it turns out you should rinse and repeat, especially if you have fine hair.
 The first shampoo is meant to remove dirt, sebum, and build-up on the scalp.
 After you rinse, you should apply more shampoo and focus on the rest of your hair.
-If you prefer skipping the rinse and repeat step, make sure you spend those three minutes scrubbing your scalp, making sure to move down to the strands.
+If you prefer skipping the rinse and repeat the step, make sure you spend those three minutes scrubbing your scalp, making sure to move down to the strands.

 Here's a trick that allows you to shampoo your hair and apply conditioner in one step.